Josh-Smith-Aus/friend_flasher/README.md

 ### TO DO
 - Get resistor and step up/down boards so signal is passed cleanly to LEDs

-### Notes
-- ChatGPT page - Breadboard wiring setup
+- Make a wiring diagram